 Directed by Kurt Neumann

 Few of Murphy’s movies show his acting abilities in a favorable light.
 But he made at least three great films, two of them as a character actor for John Huston.
-In The Red Badge of Courage he plays against his popular image, as Stephen Crane’s universal soldier who at first thinks of himself as a coward.
-In The Unforgiven Huston uses Murphy as a refreshingly honest image of an Indian hater, a frontier racist.
+In The Red Badge of Courage he plays against his popular image, as Stephen Crane’s universal soldier who at first believes himself to be a coward.
+In The Unforgiven Huston uses Murphy for a refreshingly honest image of an Indian hater, a frontier racist.
 As is typical for Huston, the character is also likeable and funny.
 It may be Murphy’s best picture.
 And in 1957’s Night Passage director James Nielsen gives Murphy the straight western hero treatment opposite James Stewart, with pleasingly positive results.
-He was a Texas kid and definitely knew his way around horses and guns, and for home-grown authenticity can hold his own against the Hollywood icon Randolph Scott or the USC football favorite John Wayne.
+He was a Texas kid and definitely knew his way around horses and guns, and for home-grown authenticity could hold his own against the Hollywood icon Randolph Scott or the USC football favorite John Wayne.
 Murphy wasn’t a natural actor but he was a natural.

 Bad Boy begins similar to Monogram’s gangster picture Dillinger from four years previous.
 Not yet eighteen, the dangerous hood Danny Lester (Murphy) teams with another punk, Joe Shields (William F. Leicester, future screenwriter of The Last Man on Earth) to rob some gamblers in a hotel.
 Joe shoots a man and escapes; Danny is captured and brought before Judge Prentiss (Selena Royle).
-Danny’s record of violent crime is against him, but social worker Marshall Brown (Lloyd Nolan) successfully has Danny transferred to his care at the Variety Club Youth Farm.
+Danny’s record of violent crime militates against him, but social worker Marshall Brown (Lloyd Nolan) succeeds in having Danny transferred to his care at the Variety Club Youth Farm.
 Marshall can’t break through Danny’s two-faced, emotionally cold behavior.
-Danny worries Brown’s camp director, ‘Chief’ (James Gleason) but impresses Marshall’s wife Maud (Jane Wyatt) with his thoughtful and thorough work in her kitchen.
+Danny worries Brown’s camp director, ‘Chief’ (James Gleason) but impresses Marshall’s wife Maud (Jane Wyatt) with his thoughtful and thorough work in her kitchen: he’s unusually respectful of women.
 Danny picks fights with the other boys, particularly the joker Bitsy Johnson (Stanley Clements, of various Bowery Boys movies) and straight-arrow Ted Hendry (Jimmy Lydon, of various ‘Henry Aldrich’ movies).
-Taking advantage of the camp’s honor system, Danny slips out at night to the nearby town, to commit acts of burglary.
+Taking advantage of the camp’s honor system, Danny slips out at night to commit acts of burglary in the nearby town.
 He uses the stolen money to buy Ted’s horse.
-Forced to investigate Danny’s background on his own.
-Marhall discovers that Lester’s only living relatives Arnold (Rhys Williams) and Lila (Martha Vickers of The Big Sleep are unpleasant revival-tent spiritualists that have given Danny the idea that he’s responsible for the death of his mother, when she really died because of their neglect.
+Forced to investigate Danny’s background on his own, Marshall discovers that Lester’s only living relatives Arnold (Rhys Williams) and Lila (Martha Vickers of The Big Sleep) are unpleasant revival-tent spiritualists.
+They have given Danny the idea that he’s responsible for the death of his mother, when she really died because of their neglect.
 But it may be too late, as Danny Lester is already threatening to launch another crime wave.